-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Jan 11, 2018.
+Discussion in 'Other psychosomatic news and research' started by Andy, Jan 11, 2018.

 Paywalled at https://www.sciencedirect.com/science/article/pii/S0022399917304361